🌎 In celebration of Earth Day, MHS Ecology Club members traded the classroom for adventure at the breathtaking Cache River Wetlands!

 The MHS greenhouse is in full bloom!
 Horticulture students have been hard at work planting, watering, trimming, and bringing everything to life!
 We also enjoyed a visit from MOBOT on Career Fair Day! #MHSTheHighSchoolOfChoice

-23 days ago, MHS CTE
+about 1 month ago, MHS CTE

 FFAHendrickson